The Art of Learning to Speak Naturally

-In the modern voice over world, speaking naturally, or “conversationally” is the key to booking any job.
+In the modern voice over world, the art of learning to speak naturally, or “conversationally” is the key to booking any job.
 The days of the old-school announcers are over, and if you can’t deliver a read that is smooth and natural, you will probably not get hired.
 This is something that we have to work on with most of our students.
 Even some seasoned pros still have trouble delivering a read that is free of extra, weird pauses.
 People tend… to read their copy…like…THIS!
 As if the script had commas all over the place and choosing odd words to emphasize.
 It doesn’t sound very natural, and will turn off any casting professional.
 Don’t get me wrong, I love William Shatner; he’s a national treasure.
 But you don’t want to sound like him in your voice over submissions.
 If you find yourself delivering these weird, choppy reads, you need to ask yourself: do I speak like this in real life?
 The answer is probably not.
 When we speak to each other, we tend to do so naturally, without pauses, moving smoothly from one thought to another.
 So why do so many voice actors fall into this trap?
 What can you do in order to smooth out your reads and sound more “natural?”

-One of the best pieces of advice that I ever heard was from our CEO, David Goldberg.
+One of the best pieces of advice that I ever heard was from our owner and founder, David Goldberg.
 He is a stickler for actors reading naturally, and a master of getting smoother reads out of a talent.
 I tend to fall into the trap of too many extra pauses.
 I worked with David, and he told me to just take the punctuation out of the script.
 It blew my mind, but it totally works.
 When we are reading a script, we tend to add big pauses at commas, especially when we encounter a list.
 But if we were talking and I was just listing things to you, I wouldn’t pause.
 I would just rattle them off.
 So, next time you find yourself reading a script and having a tough time smoothing it out, try to remove the punctuation.
 You’ll find that your words flow much more smoothly.
 Soon, it will become second nature.
 I’ve gotten a lot of miles out of this tip- thank you, David!